 Number 1: Red Dead Redemption 2

-It’s got no difficulty settings and even without auto-aim, each shootout is incredibly easy.
+It’s has no difficulty settings and even without auto-aim, each shootout is incredibly easy.
 Supplies are abundant, so you never need to buy or look for ammo.
 The wanted system is inconsistent.
 Then, you have Red Dead Online, even putting the microtransactions aside, I don’t think it’s worth playing.

 Red Deads writing and voice acting are superb, but I really think less detail could go into things such as horse testicles shrinking in the cold.
 That effort could be redirected into being a better video game that you play in between each twenty-five-minute long dialogue session.